goggin13/HyperMapper/tutorial.md

 ## Users

 Generating migrations is not yet supported, so we'll have to create the User space ourselves.
-This HyperDex command will do the trick:
+HyperMapper will give us a hand formatting the command however.  `User.create_space` returns a string that we can pass to the Ruby `system` call to create our new space:

 ```
-~/# hyperdex add-space <<EOF
-space users
-key id
-attributes
-  username,
-  bio,
-  int created_at,
-  int updated_at
-subspace username, bio, created_at, updated_at
-tolerate 2 failures
-EOF
+~/# rails c
+1.9.3p392 :001 > system(User.create_space)
 ```

 Now we can start with the standard Rails generate command.